moovweb/gvm/README.md

     gvm use 60.3
 Once this is done Go will be in the path and ready to use. $GOROOT is set automatically.

+You are now ready to create packages using gpkg.
+Instructions can be found at http://github.com/moovweb/gpkg

 List Go Versions
 ================
 To list all installed Go versions (The current version is prefixed with "=>"):